-The EOSC Enhance project aims to build an improved, more integrated version of the EOSC Portal, which will enable improvement and extension of solutions that will make it easier to find European scientific services and open science data sets.
+The EOSC Enhance project aimed to build an improved, more integrated version of the EOSC Portal, which enables improvement and extension of solutions that make it easier to find European scientific services and open science data sets.

 The EOSC-Synergy project introduces EOSC standards for national infrastructures in nine European Union countries.
 This will be done by harmonizing policies and expanding access to research infrastructures, scientific data and domain services.